LamaAni/filebase_api/README.md

-# Filebase Api
+# Stratis file based webserver and api generator

-A simple web template engine for fast api's.
+A simple web template engine for fast apis and websites.
 Very low memory and cpu print that fits docker and kubernetes pods, or can run parallel to your application.

 1. Fast html template with either Jinja (Python) or EJS (NodeJs).
 1. Command line server startup.